vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 [^5]: The eighteen tribes were the Alemanni, Alans, Angles, Burgundians, Franks, Gepids, Heruli, Huns, Jutes, Lombards, Ostrogoths, Rugians, Saxons, Sciri, Suevi, Thuringians, Vandals, and Visigoths.

-## Will national divisions ever be abolished?
+## Will national divisions be abolished?

-Since the toes are the final portion of the image, the national divisions they symbolize will remain until the Second Coming of Christ, despite numerous attempts throughout history to reunite them.
+Since the toes are the final portion of the image, the national divisions they symbolize will remain until the second coming of Christ, despite numerous attempts throughout history to abolish them.
 Leaders such as Charlemagne, Napoleon, Kaiser Wilhelm II, and Hitler all tried and failed to restore a fully unified empire.
 Even modern efforts, like the European Union, will not succeed.
 No power will ever rise again to unite all nations under a single empire, as Babylon, Medo-Persia, Greece, and Rome once did.[^6]

 [^6]: Revelation predicts that just before Christ’s return, all the nations of the world will unite to destroy God’s people, but God [will intervene](/posts/prophecy/usa.md#is-this-the-battle-of-armageddon) before their plans are carried out.